Författare

 Louise M. Rosenblatt

-Bland verken finns Literature As Exploration, som toppar listan över Louise M. Rosenblatts populäraste böcker.
+Bland verken finns Reader, the Text, the Poem, som toppar listan över Louise M. Rosenblatts populäraste böcker.
 Verken spänner över skönlitteratur och tilltalar läsare som uppskattar genren.

 På Bokkollen gör vi det enkelt att navigera i Louise M. Rosenblatts författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.